OBOAcademy/obook/docs/tutorial/units.md

 ## A Number of Problems

 Even the number part of a quantitative value is not quite as simple as it seems.
+Mathematicians, computer hardware and software designers, and scientists all have different perspectives and techniques for working with numbers, and sometimes these do not line up.

 There's more than one kind of number.
 Most quantitative values can be represented by real numbers, but some just need integers.
 It took mathematicians a few thousand years to provide really clear rules for integers and real numbers.

 There's a "countably infinite" number of integers and an "uncountably infinite" number of real numbers, but our computers are finite.
 Our programs limit the numbers that they can represent to strict types that can be represented in binary, e.g. 32 bit signed integer, 64 bit unsigned integer, double precision floating point number.
 Computer scientists and hardware designers put a lot of work into the theory and practice of how computers crunch numbers.
-When moving data between programming languages, databases, data formats, you sometimes do need to be careful about how numbers are converted from one format to another.
+When moving data between programming languages, databases, or data formats, you sometimes do need to be careful about how numbers are converted from one format to another.
 When running calculations, the rules of specific numeric types and floating point arithmetic can ruin your day.

-Not only do mathematicians and programmers have different ideas about how numbers need to work, but scientists also have special rules about how numbers are used for measurements.
+Not only do mathematicians and programmers have different ideas about how numbers need to work, but scientists also have special rules about how numbers are used for measurements and for representing uncertainty.
 High-school science students are taught rules about significant digits.
 Publications and plots include uncertainty values and error bars.
 By default, most software systems do not account for these, and this can be particularly problematic when converting from one system of units to another.

 Some databases and software tools support numeric ranges, with closed or open bounds, and operators to make use of them.
 This provides another layer of power and complexity, which may help to handle quantitative values, or just confuse things further.

 Above we recommended using pairs of numbers and units to represent quantitative values, but that separation leaves us open to mistakes where we sort or search by the numeric part and forget to account for differences in units.
+Bugs in unit conversion have been known to crash very expensive spacecraft.

-Most of the time you don't need anything fancy from your numbers, but when you do, be very careful.
+Most of the time you don't need anything fancy from your numbers, but when you do, be careful and check your work.

 ## Sorts of Units